signalfx/appd-integration/README.md

 ### Process Status Metrics

-appd-report-standalone also reports metrics pertain to the syncing process to SignalFx.
+appd-report-standalone also reports metrics pertaining to the syncing process to SignalFx.

 That includes:
 - mtsReported